 For the purposes of this program, business days are Monday to Friday, excluding public holidays.

 If you submit the application yourself, you will be notified directly.
 If somebody else applies on your behalf, they will be notified of the outcome of your application.

 It may take longer to notify you of an outcome if your application:

 - does not meet all the eligibility criteria

 - does not have correct evidence or documentation

 - requires you to make changes

-- is a duplicate application for the same business
+- is a duplicate application for the same premises

 - has incorrect information, such as ABN or bank details (for successful applicants)